reututy/Snake_Game/README.md

 ![alt text](https://raw.githubusercontent.com/reututy/Snake_Game/master/res/textures/MainMenu0-min.png)

-Enter "SPACE" to start moving your snake or pausing it.
+Press "SPACE" to start moving your snake or pausing it.

-Enter 'P' to switch beteen camera mode (camera controlled by arrows) and snake mode (snake controlled by arrows).
+Press 'P' to switch beteen camera mode (camera controlled by arrows) and snake mode (snake controlled by arrows).

 Your snake can swim everywhere using the arrows - up, down, right, and left.